cyberatlas/K8sCheckmate/WeeklyReports/492Report3.md

 - Daniel (24 Feb) [4 hours] - Set up the outline of the Peer Review document and began filling it out.
 - Sean (22 Feb) [3 hours] - Worked on finding robust test configurations and writing test code using hte test files
 - Sean (27 Feb) [2 hours] - Talked with Alex about recursive roadblock, helped implement a solution that recursively iterates nested dictionaries
+- John (24 Feb) [4 hours ] - Testing in Python for IBM policies and planning out architecture with Alex and Jacob for utulizing dictionaries from the parsing

 | Name  | Bi-weekly Hours | Total Hours  |